chaoticbob/GraphicsExperiments/MaterialAndRenderingVariables.md

 # Material Rendering Variable Names

-Variable and paramter names for materials and shaders.
+Names for material and rendering variables.
 These names are a guideline not a rule.

 ## Material Variables
 | Name      | Type   | Range  | Description|